lhelms2/howto_rtd/docs/source/maintain.rst

       :alt: GitHub merge pull request button
       :width: 700

 9. Refresh the readthedocs.io page a few minutes after merging to make sure the changes render as expected.
-RTD builds can take 1-3 minutes to complete.
+Read the Docs builds can take 1-3 minutes to complete.

 .. _issues: